paulshuker/coppafisher/docs/omp.md

 \sigma_{pgirc}^2 = \beta^2 + \alpha \sum_{g'\text{ assigned except }g}w_{pg'i}^2 B_{g'rc}^2
 $$

-A coefficient is made negative if the gene's weight is negative.
+A pixel score is made negative if the gene's weight is negative.

 Step 1 is now repeated on the remaining pixels unless $i$ is $\text{max\_genes}$ (i.e. the last iteration).

-??? info "Why not use the scores from step 1 as the coefficients?"
+??? info "Why not use the scores from step 1 as the pixel scores?"

     If you recall, from [step 1](#1-next-gene-assignment), the assigned gene is given a preliminary score similar to step 3's score.
-This score is not used as the final OMP coefficients (but, we did try).
+This score is not used as the final OMP pixel scores (but, we did try).
 This is because the pleminary score has lowered the scores because they overlap with other genes.
 In other words, the scores are lowered by brightness in other rounds-channel pairs.